skyyxujinsong/php_infinite_cate/README.md

-# PHP infinite cate
+# PHP infinite category

-This is a powerful infinite cate code, but is very pure, very simple, about 50 lines codes,
+This is a powerful infinite cate code, but is very pure, very simple, about 50 lines codes.
 No dependent, no class, no Design Patterns, no namespace,  but just recursion.

-***
+## How to use?
-can use for cms shop-system, so so
+You can use for your cms shop-system, so so